mefiblogger/SWYG/README.md

 SimpleWYG
 =========

-SimpleWYG is a small HTML WYSIWYG editor written in JavaScript.
+SimpleWYG or SWYG is a small HTML WYSIWYG editor written in JavaScript.